karanbhargava93/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...
+As a first step, I decided to equalize the images to get a better contrast.
+Then I used imageDataGenerator from the keras framework to rotate, shift, shear and zoom the images to augment the data.
+The augmented data was too much for my system to handle and hence I used the joblib package in python to save intermediate results.

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+The code for splitting the data into training and validation sets is contained in the first code cell of the IPython notebook.

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by ...